-Scene 1: Food is Fuel – As a little boy, Mikey was the kid who hated everything.
-Now he’s older but he still manages to hate everything – that is, everything but Sweet-Wheat cereal!
-One morning at breakfast, as his mom is trying to get him fed and off to school, Mikey is shocked when the Wizard of Sweet Wheat jumps off of the cereal box and confronts Mikey about his eating habits.
-The Wizard takes Mikey on a magical journey through the nutrients found in foods, the human body, and even through time to meet his future adult self, to see the results of his childhood choices.
-Mikey learns enough to at least consider switching up his choices of food-fuel that he eats each day.
+Scene 1: As a little boy, Mikey was the kid who hated everything.
+Now he’s older but he still manages to hate everything – that is, everything but Sweet Wheat cereal!
+One morning at breakfast, Mikey is shocked when the Wizard of Sweet Wheat jumps off of the cereal box and confronts Mikey about his eating habits.
+The Wizard takes Mikey on a magical journey through the nutrients found in foods, the human body and even through time to meet his future adult self to see the results of his childhood choices.

-Scene 3: “Extreme farmers” Henry and Henry Gale host a web series called Gale Force, an in-your-face exploration of modern farming and farm science.
-In this episode, Not Your Grandma’s Farm, the brothers meet Mickey and Judy, two perpetually peppy kids from a black & white ‘30s film, who just want to put on a show in the barn.
-The Gale brothers yank Mickey and Judy through a rapid-fire series of locations, jumping from studio action to outdoor action to green screen action.
-Although Mickey and Judy remain in old-fashioned black and white throughout their technicolor Gale Force experience, they quickly learn that barns and farms aren’t for hokey shows anymore.
-They are sustainability-focused facilities that produce food for us all.
-Farms are also viable options for a variety of STEM-related careers.
+Scene 3: “Extreme farmers” Henry and Gale host a web series called Farm Force, an in-your-face exploration of modern farming and farm science.
+In this episode, Not Your Grandma’s Farm, the brothers meet Mickey and Judy, two perpetually peppy kids from a black-and-white ‘30s film.
+The Gale brothers yank Mickey and Judy through a rapid-fire series of locations, from studio sets to outdoors to green screens.
+Mickey and Judy quickly learn that barns and farms aren’t for hokey shows anymore – they are sustainability-focused facilities that produce food for us all.